zubayr1/awesomeqa-example/README.md

 1. /ticketspage: Page displaying all tickets (filtering 20 tickets at a time).
 2. /messagePage: Page displaying message corresponding to a ticket.
+3. /profile: Page displaying profile corresponding to an author.

 ### Happy coding 🎉